-I also researched the Keeping Current Matters App, and unfortunately, I couldn’t find any app with that name neither on Google’s Playstore nor on Apple’s App Store.
+I also researched the Keeping Current Matters App, and unfortunately, I couldn’t find any app with that name on Google’s Play Store or Apple’s App Store.

-According to their website about the mobile use of the members’ area from a mobile device the photos seemed to be broken at the time of my visit.
+According to their website about the mobile use of the members’ area from a mobile device, the photos seemed broken at the time of my visit.

 So, there is no mobile app for Keeping Current Matters, but since their website is mobile-responsive, you can assume that this is also the case with the members’ area.

 You can choose between three pricing plans: the Basic, the Pro, and the Premium Plan.
 The Basic Plan costs $29.95, the Pro Plan $49.95, and the Premium plan $89.95 monthly. (source)

 Below is the table I prepared for you with features available with the different plans.

 |Buyer & Seller Guides||Buyer & Seller Guides||Everything from the pro plan|